martinrotter/rssguard/resources/docs/Documentation.md

 ## Websites scraping
 > **Only proceed if you consider yourself to be a power user and you know what you are doing!**

-RSS Guard 3.9.0+ offers extra advanced features which are inspired by [Liferea](https://lzone.de/liferea/).
+RSS Guard offers extra advanced features which are inspired by [Liferea](https://lzone.de/liferea/).

 You can select source type of each feed.
-If you select `URL`, then RSS Guard simply downloads feed file from given location and behave like everyone would expect.
+If you select `URL`, then RSS Guard simply downloads feed file from given location and behaves like everyone would expect.

 However, if you choose `Script` option, then you cannot provide URL of your feed and you rely on custom script to generate feed file and provide its contents to **standard output**.
 Resulting data written to standard output should be valid feed file, for example RSS or ATOM XML file.